alxpez/vuegg/client/README.md

 > Any HTML5 elements (div, button, input...)

 **Vuegg components**
 * Wrapper props: **egglement**, **componegg**, **containegg**

 * Children props: **egglement**, [**componegg**], [**containegg**]

-* *Renders component tag on the page and generates component file with full definition.*
+* *For render information see in-line and global components*

 > Any component build with the set of *Basic Elements*.
 Usually a 'div' element containing other basic elements or components (vuegg-powered or external).

-> They are not editable from the main edition view (only position).

->TODO, a vuegg-componegg edition view to modify the global component reference, and apply changes to all instances of that component.

 **External components**
 * Wrapper props: **external**, **componegg**

 * Children props: (none)

-* *Renders directly on the page.
-Adds global dependencies to package.json, main.js and/or index.html*
+* *For render information see in-line and global components*

 > Components from external libraries/packages (ie. vue-mdc-adapter)

+### Components render types

+**In-line components**
+> Full definition generated *in-line* in the page.

+> Can edit position and dimensions from main editor.
+(Styles, classes, children edition from component editor) *TODO.

+> DOES NOT SAVE A COMPONENT DEFINITION IN PROJECT LEVEL.

+**Global components**
+> Full definition generated in its own component file; instance generated in the page.

+> Can edit only position in main editor.
+(Styles, classes, children edition in component editor) *TODO.

+> SAVES A COMPONENT DEFINITION GLOBALLY (project level).
+This also applies for external components (due to dependencies)

+***TODO**, a vuegg-componegg edition view to modify the global component reference, and apply changes to all instances of that component.